gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In previous versions, a compilation failure caused the next compilation to perform a full recompile.
 Starting in Gradle 7.6, Java and Groovy incremental compilation can work even after a failure.

-For Java this feature is enabled by default.
+This feature is enabled by default when incremental compilation is enabled.
-For Groovy it's an opt-in feature, but also incremental compilation has to be enabled.
-The feature can be enabled or disabled with the [`incrementalAfterFailure`](javadoc/org/gradle/api/tasks/compile/CompileOptions.html#getIncrementalAfterFailure--) compile option.
+The feature can be disabled with the [`incrementalAfterFailure`](javadoc/org/gradle/api/tasks/compile/CompileOptions.html#getIncrementalAfterFailure--) compile option.

 #### Relocated convention plugins in projects generated with `init`